-Term 20.
+Term 24.
 Real Property

-Subject to the conditions set forth in 2 CFR 200.311, title to real property acquired or improved under a Federal award will conditionally vest upon acquisition in the non-Federal entity.
-The non-Federal entity cannot encumber this property and must follow the requirements of 2 CFR 200.311 before disposing of the property.
+Subject to the conditions set forth in 2 CFR 200.311, title to real property acquired or improved under the federal award will conditionally vest upon acquisition in the recipient or subrecipient.
+The recipient or subrecipient cannot encumber its title or other interests and must follow the requirements of 2 CFR 200.311 before disposing of the property.